 Motorola X Phone pics surface: these are real folks!
-And, we've got more info on codename: Ghost
+And, we've got more info on codename: Ghost86

 Unfortunately, you can't really see much of the actual phone, because it is wearing a black non-disclosure case that is hiding the phone itself, but we have confirmation that these pics are the real deal.
 However, our source says that the rear panel pictured is the device itself, and not the case.
 It is said to be made of polycarbonate, not metal or even Motorola's traditional Kevlar.